 High in fiber, protein, healthy fats and only 41 calories per cookie these Cinnamon Blueberry Banana Oat Cookies will please children and adults alike.

-- Allow cookies to cool on sheet, once cooled use a spatula to remove them.
+- Allow cookies to cool completely on the pan before using a spatula to remove them.